The urban myths and

 when trolley buses were introduced a few years later the trams were slowly

 phased out.
-The last one ran through the subway on 5th April 1952.
-The south
+The last one ran through the subway on the 5th of April 1952.

 remains abandoned and spooky, used occasionally for a film or TV